SAP-samples/teched2022-IN261/exercises/ex2/README.md

 Password:

-2. Go to the Business Partner Transaction
+2. Go to the Business Partner App

 ![Pic 15](/./images/IN261-ex2-14-2.png)

 - Type Manage Business Partner Master Data into the Apps search field

-HINT: you might have to click the searcg symbol before the search field opens
+HINT: you might have to click the search symbol before the search field opens

 - Select Manage Business Partner Master Data in the Drop Down

-3. In the Manage Business Partner Transaction type IN261_BP_*** into the search field where you replace *** with your three digit user number
+3. In the Manage Business Partner App type IN261_BP_*** into the search field where you replace *** with your three digit user number

 ![Pic 15](/./images/IN261-ex2-14-3.png)